ykshek/kwin-plugin-clickdragrelease/README.md

-# I cannot figure out how to make this plugin work
+# This works now

-I'll just try to make a patched Kwin version instead on the COPR...
+TODO: make a COPR release and potentially cleanup some stuff